 In fact, this course has long been requested by the alumni of my other courses, and I am glad to make it available this year (it took a while for me to design and optimize the course, such that some abstract concepts could be delivered to my students effectively).
 In my humble opinion, although the knowledge of immunology could be a bit intellectual (or challenging) for Secondary School students and even for students in the University (both Undergraduate and Postgraduate students), immunology is a remarkably useful and important discipline in Biological and Medical Science.
 Some basic immunology ought to be our ‘common sense’.

-Owing to this, I will further improve the course to include topics related to 1) immunity against fungi and parasites and 2) some typical immunological diseases, such as auto-immunity and hypersensitivity, by expanding the two-week course into a three-week one.
-Provided I have the time, I will try to make it available every year.
+Owing to this, I will try to further improve the course to include topics related to 1) immunity against fungi and parasites and 2) some typical immunological diseases, such as auto-immunity and hypersensitivity, by expanding the two-week course into a three-week one.
+Provided I have the time, I will try to realize this revised course and make it available every year.
 Hopefully, my students can gain some more ‘common sense’ related to immunology!